richardkhillah/pigzj/README.txt

 memory access calls than gzip.
 * Pigzj has almost no read calls, relative to all other binaries (gzip included)
 * the native-image pigzj of Pigzj has the most interesting stack trace.
-It has a large number of execve calls which across every trace which indicates graalvm might be trowing compress tasks into a process and letting the OS schedule tasks.
+It has a large number of execve calls across every trace which indicates graalvm might be throwing compress tasks into a process and letting the OS schedule them.
 * the native-image also has significantly less futex calls and waits, which futher indicates that graalvm could throwing threads into processes with a socket straight to the write channel.
 This could explain the excessive openat, close, sockst, execve, mmap, calls.

 Stack Traces in Relation to Times noted above.
-The stack traces back up the above notions, in particular Pigzj. further, multi-threaded implementations rely less on moving physical bytes around and more on memory operations which helps keep the io bus open for business.
+The stack traces back up the above notions, in particular Pigzj.
+Further, multi-threaded implementations rely less on moving physical bytes around and more on memory operations which helps keep the io bus open for business.